Yllka Berisha

-Yllka Berisha (born January 18, 1988) is a Kosovar–Swedish model and singer.
+Yllka Berisha (born January 18, 1988) is a Kosovar–Swedish model, singer and beauty pageant titleholder who was crowned Miss Earth Kosovo 2008 and represented her country at Miss Earth 2008.

+Biography

+Berisha was born January 18, 1988, in Pristina, at the time SAP Kosovo, SFR Yugoslavia.
+She moved permanently to Laholm in Sweden with her parents in 1992.
+She completed Swedish high-school on a science programme.

 Modelling and pageants

-Berisha was born January 18, 1988, in Pristina.
 She won the title of Miss Kosovo on December 12, 2007.
 Berisha represented Kosovo at the Top Model of the World 2008 pageant in Egypt on January 18, 2008.
 She expressed hope of Kosovo becoming independent, so she could be the first woman to represent her country at the Miss Earth.
 Kosovo has since become an independent state.
 Before winning the Miss Kosovo title, Berisha was second runner up at the Miss Albania pageant and first runner up at the Miss Scandinavia pageant.
 At Miss Earth 2008 Berisha was unplaced on November 9, 2008.

 Personal life

-Berisha moved permanently to Laholm in Sweden with her parents in 1992 and speaks fluent Swedish, English and Albanian.
-She completed Swedish high-school on a science programme.
+Berisha speaks fluent Swedish, English and Albanian.
 She sees modelling as a hobby and aspires to become a medical doctor or an engineer.
 Berisha lives in Gothenburg, Sweden with her boyfriend.
+She and her family are a part of the Berisha tribe.